List of Spider Riders characters: Spider Riders

-Aqune (pronounced "A-coo-nay") is a Spider Rider in the service of the Invectid Buguese.
+Aqune (pronounced "A-coo-nay") is a Spider Rider in the service of the Invectid Buguese, who uses her to find the Oracle Keys.
 Aqune wears a mask that covers her face, which contains a mind control device.
-She has a deep sense of honor: while fighting Hunter and being unmasked, they both fell from a cliff, and Aqune took care of Hunter and refused to fight him because he was injured and weakened.
-Then after Buguese found them, Buguese tried to destroy Hunter once and for all but Aqune parries his blow, making him cease attack.
-Aqune is Mantid's weapon ready to use against the Riders.
-It seems that Buguese found her and her spider lost in the Forest of Bewilderment where anyone who enters become disoriented and cannot find the exit.
-The website itself claims that she was banned after caring for a weakened enemy and was taken into by the Invectids.
-Buguese seems to call her "Oracle's Chosen" and uses her to find the Oracle Keys.
-When unmasked, Aqune cares much for Hunter, as she showed this by giving the Oracle Key back to Hunter.
-In episode "Paradise", her mask is broken, releasing her and Portia from Buguese's control.
-This lasts for only a few episodes however.
-In "Reunions", Buguese plants a new mask on her, returning her to the side of evil.
-Queen Illuma has revealed Aqune is Corona's sister.
-She uses a glaive when unarmored, but her weapon of choice when transformed is a long sword.
-Aqune is a better cook than Corona.
-In "Welcome Back," Buguese releases her from the control of her mask, permanently.
+She has a deep sense of honor: while fighting Hunter and being unmasked, she cares for Hunter after they fall from a cliff, refusing to fight him because he was injured and weakened.
+Without her mask, Aqune cares for Hunter, who she returns the Oracle Key to.
+It is later revealed that Aqune is Corona's sister.
+She uses a glaive when unarmored, but her weapon of choice when transformed is a longsword.
+In "Welcome Back," Buguese frees her from the mask's control.